LiLin-biosoft/epiConv/README.md

 # epiConv tutorial
 Li Lin<br>

-EpiConv is an algorithm to cluster scATAC-seq data and correct batch effects.
+EpiConv is an algorithm of clustering scATAC-seq data and correcting batch effects.

 ## Requirements
 EpiConv is developed in R 3.5.1, the following packages are required:
 `Matrix`,`SingleCellExperiment`,`Seurat`,`PRIMME`,`umap`,`bigmemory`,`biganalytics`<br>
 They can be installed through CRAN or bioconductor.

-We will align one co-assay data of postnatal day 0 mouse cortex onto scATAC-seq data to show the usage of epiConv.
+We will integrate one co-assay data of postnatal day 0 mouse cortex and one scATAC-seq data to show the usage of epiConv.
+If your data does not contain RNA-seq profiles, some steps can be skipped.
 The data after basic quality control is stored in `sce.rds`.
 ```
 source("epiConv_funs.R")
 sce<-readRDS(file="sce.rds")